 The Annapurna foothills make for some of the best short treks in Nepal: classic views of Nepal's famous snow-capped peaks, a variety of routes ranging from 3-10 days, and relatively easy trekking given the altitude and local village teahouses.

-Many say that the view from Pikey Peak is one of the best views in Nepal.
-That’s a bold statement indeed, but Edmund Hillary himself claimed it to be his favorite view of Everest and we're inclined to agree.
-The advantage of being slightly farther away from the big peaks is the views stretch further and encompass more.
+Many say that the view of Mount Everest from Pikey Peak is one of the best in Nepal.
+That’s a bold statement, but Sir Edmund Hillary himself claimed it to be his favorite, and we're inclined to agree.
+This trek can be done in three full-on days, or a more leisurely six.

 The Khopra Danda trek (also known as the Khopra Ridge trek) is a great alternative to the more popular (and more crowded) Ghorepani trek, taking you higher still to another great viewpoint of the Annapurnas.